dhmunro/dudley/README.md

 data members (variables), since their scope is limited to a single struct instance.

+One distinction between a struct type and a group is that the optional
+@ delimits an offset - that is, an address relative to the beginning of the struct instance - whereas the @ address in a group represents an absolute disk address in the file.

+You can also use the == operator to create an alias for another data type, possibly dimensioned, analogous to a C typedef:

+    type == type(shape)

+Struct data types need not be explicitly named.
+Anywhere "type" appears in the Dudley grammar, it can be either a (possibly prefixed) primitive data type, a symbol which has been previously defined as a data type in an == statement, or a struct declaration in { }
+brackets.

 As a special case, if there is only a single member (variable declaration) in the struct, you may omit the variable name, like the anonymous variable declarations in a list.
 In this case, an instance of the type should be presented as if it were an instance of the anonymous member.
-In other words, this syntax is a way to get the effect of a typedef in C.

-Parameters in a type can be used to implement counted arrays, in which the length of the array is written at the address of the instance:
+This syntax is a way to get the effect of counted arrays, in which the length of the array is written at the address of the instance:

-    string := {
+    string == {
       count := u4
       = S1(count)  # single anonymous member
     }
     text = string

-creates a variable "text" created from an array of ASCII characters, written to the file as a 4 byte integer count followed by that many characters.
+declares a variable "text" created from an array of ASCII characters, written to the file as a 4 byte integer count followed by that many characters.
 Reading it back produces a result indistinguishable from